How do you work with clients?

 How can we can bring mindfulness into our daily activities?

 What is optimal wellbeing education?

-To learn more please visit our collection of Ted-Ed Videos by AJ; our FAQ’s; our extensive compilation of the latest Meditation and Mindfulness Research and AJ's NoteBook with articles by AJ on Meditation, Mindfulness, Epigenetics, Brain Health, Stress, Sleep, Yoga, Screen Addiction, Healthy Recipes, and more!
+To learn more please visit our FAQ’s; our extensive compilation of the latest Meditation and Mindfulness Research and AJ's NoteBook with articles by AJ on the benefits of Meditation and Mindfulness, Epigenetics, Brain Health, Stress, Sleep, Yoga, Screen Addiction, and more.